antoineco/kOVHernetes/docs/tutorial.md

 Waiting for readiness of private network 'kovh:cursedfleet:'..
 [OK] Creating subnet	[OK]
 Creating Certificate Authority	[OK]
+Generating User Data	[OK]
 Creating instances	[OK]
+Creating local kubeconfig	[OK]
 ```

 *What just happened?*

 1. A private network was created in the project's vRack with the next available VLAN id
-2. The subnet 192.168.0.0/24 was created within this private network, in the configured region
+2. The subnet 192.168.0.0/27 was created within this private network, in the configured region
 3. A Certificate Authority was generated locally and in memory, it will enable PKI authentication within the cluster
 4. The creation of 3 new instances was initiated
+5. A configuration file for the `kubectl` client tool was written locally

 You can see the instances being created using the `project instances` subcommand.